-Co-occurring disorders, also known as comorbid disorders, are multiple illnesses that occur in the same person at the same time and usually affect one another.3 An example of a co-occurring disorder is an addiction and a mental health disorder.
+Co-occurring disorders, also known as comorbid disorders, are multiple illnesses that occur in the same person at the same time and usually affect one another.6 An example of co-occurring disorders include an individual diagnosed with a mental health disorder and a substance use disorder (SUD), a medical condition defined by the uncontrollable use of one or more substances despite the negative consequences.
 Sometimes, a mental health disorder can lead to an addiction and vice versa.

-Co-occurring substance use disorders and mental health conditions may be best treated simultaneously.3 In most cases, MagnaCare will cover the treatment of co-occurring disorders.
+Co-occurring SUDs and mental health conditions may be best treated simultaneously.6 In most cases, MagnaCare will cover the treatment of co-occurring disorders.

 Which Types of Addiction Treatments Are Covered by MagnaCare Insurance?

 - Detox.
-Detox focuses on helping people safely complete withdrawal.
-It may include support, monitoring, and medications.
-It is a key component of early recovery, but it is not, on its own, a comprehensive treatment for addiction.
+Medically managed detox provides around-the-clock monitoring, support, and medications for individuals to safely and comfortably remove a substance from their body as they experience substance withdrawal symptoms.
+Detoxification is a key component of early recovery, but it is not, on its own, a comprehensive treatment for addiction.

 - Partial hospitalization.
-Also known as day treatment, patients who are in partial hospitalization receive treatment and monitoring during the day but return home at night.
+Also known as day treatment, this program allows individuals to receive treatment and monitoring during the day but return home at night.
 Programs are very similar to residential/inpatient rehab.

 - Intensive outpatient.
 Intensive outpatient programs provide care for patients who do not need 24-hour monitoring but still require considerable care and attention during recovery.
 Patients attend several hours of treatment a week when participating in an intensive outpatient program.

-- Standard outpatient.
+- Outpatient treatment.
 Outpatient treatment requires that the patient visit the facility at specific times (either daily or a few times a week) to receive assessments, medication, and/or therapy.

-If you decide to seek treatment for your substance use disorder at a treatment facility that is out of MagnaCare’s network, you may be able to discuss a payment plan with the provider.
+If you decide to seek treatment for your SUD at a treatment facility that is out of MagnaCare’s network, you may be able to discuss a payment plan with the provider.
 There may also be other payment options available to you.

 In many cases, you will require preauthorization for your treatment.
 During this process, MagnaCare determines whether your substance abuse treatment is medically necessary.
 In addition, your authorization may include only a certain amount of days in the calendar year that you can spend in either inpatient or a certain number of visits you are allowed in outpatient care.

-Even if you decide to choose a treatment facility in MagnaCare’s network, you may still have out-of-pocket charges.
-The most common are the following:
+Even if you decide to choose a treatment facility in MagnaCare’s network, you may still have out-of-pocket expenses.
+The most common include:

-- A deductible is an amount you are required to pay out-of-pocket before your insurance begins to provide coverage.
+- A deductible.
+The amount you are required to pay out-of-pocket before your insurance begins to provide coverage.

-- A copay is a fixed amount that you pay when you receive a covered service.
+- A copay.
+A fixed amount that you pay when you receive a covered service.

-- Coinsurance is a fixed percentage of the treatment costs that you are required to pay before or after you meet your deductible.
+- Coinsurance.
+A fixed percentage of the treatment costs that you are required to pay before or after you meet your deductible.

 How Do I Get Started?